 There are also clearly limits to what the private sector can do alone.
 Collective Action initiatives by refineries and mining companies must complement, and be complemented by, concerted efforts by governments such as tighter regulations, stronger customs checks and enforcement against organised crime.
 NGOs and civil society organisations still have an important part to play.

 At the end of the day, “laundering” gold through tangled supply chains doesn’t wash the risks away but makes them harder to identify and mitigate.
 Collective Action can help to bring the risks and problems to light and find ways to truly clean them up, so we can wear our jewellery and use our phones with a shining conscience.

 Find out more

-- Basel Gold Day, a one-day workshop at the University of Basel in Switzerland, will gather gold industry leaders and experts to explore "How to obtain clean gold: the consumer perspective".
+- The Basel Gold Day workshop on 9 October 2020 will gather gold industry leaders and experts to explore "How to obtain clean gold: the consumer perspective".

 - My book on Gold Laundering was published in 2019 in English (Gold Laundering) and German (Goldwäsche) by Salis Verlag.

 - Download a PDF of this quick guide in English, Spanish and French.